 There are many misconceptions and uncertainties when it comes to gold prospecting.
 Gold expert and Executive Director of Development for GPAA, Kevin Hoagland, sat down with us briefly to give us a deep dive into the world of gold prospecting.
 The following tips are based on his knowledge and experience, and of course his success with finding gold.

-Gold Metal Detectors: VLF Metal Detector vs. PI Metal Detector
+Gold Prospecting Equipment: VLF Metal Detector vs. PI Metal Detector

 VLF (Very Low Frequency) Metal Detector